Twins vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Twins Betting Records & Stats

-- The Twins have been chosen as underdogs in 35 games this year and have walked away with the win 13 times (37.1%) in those games.
+- The Twins have come away with 13 wins in the 36 contests they have been listed as the underdogs in this season.

-- Minnesota has a record of 6-12, a 33.3% win rate, when it's set as an underdog of +110 or more by sportsbooks this season.
+- Minnesota has a record of 12-18, a 40% win rate, when it's set as an underdog of -105 or more by bookmakers this season.

-- The Twins have an implied victory probability of 47.6% according to the moneyline set for this matchup.
+- The moneyline set for this matchup implies the Twins have a 51.2% chance of coming away with a victory in the contest.

 - The Twins are 4-7-0 against the spread in their 11 games that had a posted line this season.